mmheredia/Earthquake-Map-Visualizations/README.md

 ## Import and Visualization

 Using the JSON representation of earthquake data, a map was generated reflecting the magnitude of each earthquake by the size and depth by color.
-Earthquake with higher magnitudes appear larger, and earthquakes with greather depth appear darker in color.
+Earthquakes with higher magnitudes appear larger, and earthquakes with greather depth appear darker in color.

 A second data set was used to illustrate the relationship between tectonic plates and seismic activity.